 Will my diploma/transcript indicate I received a degree online?

-No. Your diploma will be from Humboldt State University.
+No. Your diploma will be from Cal Poly Humboldt.
 You will receive a B.A. in Interdisciplinary Studies: Leadership Studies.
+Pending Chancellor's office approval in Fall 2024, all new and continuing students enrolled in the program will earn a B.A. in Leadership Studies.

-Can I complete all course requirements for the program online at HSU?
+Can I complete all course requirements for the program online at Cal Poly Humboldt?

 Yes, we will help you choose courses each semester to fulfill all requirements for the degree.